-1 – Data-driven research on the supply and demand for talent, to inform faculty, employers and job-seekers about career paths and the changing skills requirements and anticipated job openings.
+- 1 – Labor market research and analysis on the supply and demand for talent, to inform college faculty, employers and job-seekers about career paths, changing skills requirements and anticipated job openings.

 - 2 – Convening Industry and Education in regional program advisories and industry councils, led by LAEDC, to convene business leaders and faculty, to strengthen relationships and communication, identify trends in skills and competencies, and build efficient talent development programs.

-4 – CCW Workforce & Education Portal, which creates a regional infrastructure to efficiently connect students, colleges and employers in real time, to share and activate job leads and work-based learning opportunities on a Salesforce community platform.
+- 5 – CCW Workforce & Education Portal, accessible on this website, which creates a regional infrastructure to efficiently connect students, colleges and employers in real time, to share and activate job leads and work-based learning opportunities on a Salesforce community platform.

-CCW is a collaboration between the LAEDC and the 19 community colleges in the LA Basin.
-Funding is provided through California’s Strong Workforce Program.
+CCW is a collaboration between the 19 community colleges in the LA region and the LAEDC, funded through California’s Strong Workforce Program.